ETF trading: market order or limit order—which works better?

 - Cost of trading—There’s nearly always a cost associated with trading, and ETFs are no exception.
 Although the costs involved are typically lower compared with buying and selling stocks, it’s still an expense that will eat into any potential gain and exacerbate potential losses.
 Investors can keep a lid on these costs by limiting how often they trade and by choosing a broker that best suits their trading habits.
 ETF investors may also want to bear in mind that trading costs can depend on the underlying asset as well—for instance, trading derivatives-based ETFs can incur higher charges than their index-based cousins.

 The bottom line

 Want to find out more?
-Check out our Investing basics page.
-Your financial advisor can help you determine if ETFs are a good fit for your portfolio, and how investing in them might align with your financial goals.
+Check out our investing basics page.
+Your financial professional can help you determine if ETFs are a good fit for your portfolio and how investing in them might align with your financial goals.